adyitz/Analyst_BA_Case_Study/Case_Study.md

   * Plot the overall sales trend for the entire data period.
   * Calculate any seasonal patterns or trends (if applicable).
   * Provide insights into the general sales performance and trends over time.
-  * You may assume the data is complete, the data does not contain duplicates, and that all test data has been removed.
+  * You may assume the data is complete (i.e. the data does not contain duplicates, and that all test data has been removed).
-2. Identify Relationship between the total addressable market (TAM) and Revenue (Regression Analysis):
+2. Identify Relationship between the total addressable market (TAM) and marketing expenditures, and the average monthly revenue per product:
   * Clean the data:
-    * We have previously analyze historical sales data and activities and observed two items:
+    * We have previously analyzed the historical sales data and activities and observed two items worth noting:
       a.
 New accounts take about a year to season and reach full utilization of the modules they are subscribed to.
       b.
 Even though we have clients that are in the Research industry, we have never marketed to Research firms the past (i.e. Customer_Type = Research).
-  * Build a regression model to understand the relationship between sales and total addressable market (TAM).
+  * Build a model to quantify the relationship between sales and total addressable market (TAM).
+  * Build a model to quantify the relationship between sales and marketing expenditures.
+  * Questions:
-  * Analyze the coefficient of the total addressable market (TAM) variable and assess its significance.
+    a.
+Describe the relationship between sales and total addressable market (TAM).
+    b.
+Describe the relationship between sales and marketing expenditures.
   * Interpret the results and discuss the implications for decision-making.
 3. Perform Segmentation Analysis:
   * Segment customers based on their purchase behavior (e.g., frequent buyers, high spenders, etc.).